rahulsm20/injury-tracking-system/README.md

   - [Steps to run locally](#steps-to-run-locally)

 ## Overview
-- Next.js as the framework.
+- Used Next.js as the framework.
 - TailwindCSS and Ant for UI design.
+- Recharts for charting data.
 - Prisma as the ORM, GraphQL for data query and manipulation.
 - Apollo for GraphQL interactivity.
 - Auth0 for user authentication.
+- Next-PWA for PWA features

 ### System Design
 ![image](https://github.com/rahulsm20/injury-tracking-system/assets/77540672/aaa7af2a-043d-4fee-8662-f1b917c3b7b5)